 Williams has over 25 majors and pre-professional programs to prepare students for a wide array of career options, and it is ranked in the top tier of southern colleges & universities by US News & World Report.
-It is accredited through the Higher Learning Commission of the North Central Association and by the National Council for Accreditation of Teacher Education.
+It is accredited through the Higher Learning Commission and by the National Council for Accreditation of Teacher Education.

 WBC is owned and operated by the Arkansas Baptist State Convention.

 Williams was founded as Southern Baptist College in 1941 by Dr. H.E.
 Williams.
 It started in Pocahontas, Ark., but in 1947 the campus was relocated to a nearby, former World War II military base at Walnut Ridge, which has been the college’s home ever since.
 WBC began as a two-year college, but moved to four-year status in 1984.
 The name was changed to Williams Baptist College, in honor of its founder, in 1991.

 WBC is situated on a 200-acre campus in the northeast Arkansas community of Walnut Ridge, a city of about 5,000 people.
 Williams is a 30-minute drive from Jonesboro, with a population of about 70,000 and a wide array of stores, restaurants and entertainment options.
 Memphis is approximately 90 minutes away, and Little Rock is about a two-hour drive.